 The care of calves on the day of arrival is especially important for their comfort and future health and growth.
 Every effort should be made to ensure calves are thermally comfortable soon after they arrive.
-There are several options for caring for wet or cold stressed calves (e.g. heated barns, offering feed as soon as appropriate, providing ample dry bedding, provision of clean, dry calf coats).
-Refer also to Section 3.3.2 - Temperature and Relative Humidity.
+There are several options for caring for wet or cold stressed calves (e.g. heated barns, offering feed as soon as appropriate, providing ample dry bedding, drying off if wet, provision of clean and dry calf coats).
+Refer also to Section 3.5.2 - Temperature and Relative Humidity.

 Cleanliness of equipment and facilities is particularly important for neonatal calves given their vulnerability to disease.
-Refer to Section 4.5 - Feeding and Watering Equipment and 6.2.1 - Cleaning and Disinfection.
+Refer to Section 6.2.1 - Cleaning and Disinfection.

-- A written standard operating procedure detailing protocols for the care of newly arrived calves must be developed, readily available and implemented. - Upon arrival, calves must be provided access to water and individually assessed for general health and well-being. - Prompt additional care must be provided to calves showing signs of illness, injury, heat or cold stress or dehydration on arrival.
-Signs of illness are provided in Section 6.3; signs of heat and cold stress are provided in Section 3.3.2; signs of dehydration are provided in Appendix C. - Calves showing signs of dehydration on arrival must receive fluids. - When used, management identification tags or collars must be light weight and safe. - Refer also to the Requirements in Section 7.2 On Farm Loading and Unloading.
+A written standard operating procedure detailing protocols for the care of newly arrived calves must be developed, readily available, and implemented.

+Upon arrival, calves must be provided access to water and individually assessed for general health and well-being.

+Prompt additional care must be provided to calves showing signs of heat or cold stress, illness, or injury on arrival.
+Signs of illness are provided in Section 6.3; signs of heat and cold stress are provided in Section 3.5.2.

+Steps must be promptly taken to rehydrate calves showing signs of dehydration on arrival.
+Signs of dehydration are provided in Appendix C.

+Refer also to the Requirements in Section 7.2 - On Farm Loading and Unloading.

-- a. develop, in consultation with the herd veterinarian, a prophylactic plan for neonatal calves (e.g. electrolyte, mineral and vitamin mixes) - b. schedule a field service technician to provide general advice on the management of the calves or schedule a visit by a veterinarian to advise of any tests/samples or additional treatment that may be needed - c. ensure a sufficient number of trained staff are on-site to promptly unload and pen calves and provide care - d. pen calves of similar size and age together - e. avoid any unnecessary handling or stress within 24 hours after calf arrival.
+- a. develop, in consultation with the herd veterinarian, a prophylactic plan for neonatal calves (e.g. electrolyte, mineral, and vitamin mixes) (refer also to Section 6.1 Herd Health Planning) - b. schedule a field service technician to provide general advice on the management of the calves, or schedule a visit by a veterinarian to advise on any tests/samples or additional treatment that may be needed - c. ensure a sufficient number of trained staff are on-site to promptly unload and pen calves and provide care - d. pen calves of similar size and age together - e. minimize handling and non-essential procedures on the day of arrival.

-3. Housing
+Housing